LukaszMarciszewski1/Trellify/README.md

-# App is in progress
+# Task-Manager With MERN Stack!

 #### This is a work in progress basic clone version of trello.
 I am using this project to get some practical experience and further develop my knowledge and understanding of TypeScript applications using Front End frameworks